Big Tree Bonanza

 Prairie Creek Redwoods State Park hike

 Roosevelt elk, canyons draped in ferns and dripping with small waterfalls, oh … and the tallest trees on the entire planet!
 Prairie Creek Redwoods State Park (located within Redwood National Park) has all the fixings for world-class hiking.
 For a truly remarkable ramble, hit the trail early and go on an 11-mile semi-loop hike through the park’s greatest hits (shorter options are available).
-Don’t be scared by the mileage: This hike is not strenuous as far as terrain … it just requires you to allot a day for it.
+Don’t be scared by the mileage: This hike is not strenuous as far as terrain … it just requires you to designate a day for it.
 And it's well worth your time!

 Hiker looking at the tallest trees on the planet at Prairie Creek Redwoods State Park in Humboldt County